Rapier Marshal 101 Class Outline

 - Marshals (generally speaking) are not physicians, but do have a responsibility to the safety of fighters under their management.
 Fighters should be allowed to monitor their own level of injury and gauge their ability to engage in combat activities.
 Some special cases, however, are mentioned below:

-- Fighters with freely flowing wounds must be removed from the field until the wounds can be dressed in such a way to prevent blood (or vomit) from coming into contact with other participants in the activities of the day.
+- Fighters with freely flowing wounds must be removed from the field until the wounds can be dressed in such a way to prevent blood (or vomit) from coming into contact with other participants.

 - Marshals should seek to identify the root cause of any cut or bloody injury to confirm that the armor and weapons of the participants continue to meet Society standards.